hasura/graphql-engine/architecture/sql-server.md

 - [#7073](https://github.com/hasura/graphql-engine/issues/7073) Support for stored procedures & functions
 - [#7074](https://github.com/hasura/graphql-engine/issues/7074) Mutations: Run inserts, updates, deletes, stored procedures and transactions securely on SQL Server over a GraphQL API
-- [#7075]() Event triggers: Trigger HTTP webhooks with atomic capture and atleast once guarantee whenever data changes inside the database [(read more)](https://hasura.io/docs/latest/graphql/core/event-triggers/index.html)
+- [#7075]() Event triggers: Trigger HTTP webhooks with atomic capture and at least once guarantee whenever data changes inside the database [(read more)](https://hasura.io/docs/latest/graphql/core/event-triggers/index.html)
 - [#7076](https://github.com/hasura/graphql-engine/issues/7076) Remote Joins: Join models in SQL Server to models from other API services (GraphQL or REST)

 Please do upvote / subscribe to the issues above to stay updated!
 We estimate these to be available over incremental releases in July/Aug 2021.